 The focus of our research does not lie on approach-specific problems, but on generic challenges, which many approaches to quantum gravity will have to face up to and which have implications and relevance also in other areas of physics.
 The idea is to develop concepts, tools and methodology, which will be useful for various approaches to quantum gravity and beyond, e.g., in many-body physics and quantum information and foundations.

 Recent overview talks:

-- Philipp Höhn, "Perspective-neutral approach to quantum frame covariance", Nov 17 & 30 2020, two-part seminar, Quantum Information Theory Group of ETH Zürich (video of the first talk can be found here, of the second one here).
+- Philipp Höhn, "Perspective-neutral approach to quantum frame covariance", Nov 17 & 30 2020, two-part seminar, Quantum Information Theory Group of ETH Zürich (video part 1, video part 2).

-- Philipp Höhn, "Problem of time, relational observables and quantum covariance", Oct 7 2020, inaugural talk of the new international seminar series initiative Quantum Gravity Across Approaches (video can be found here).
+- Philipp Höhn, "Problem of time, relational observables and quantum covariance", Oct 7 2020, inaugural talk of the new international seminar series initiative Quantum Gravity Across Approaches (video).

-- Philipp Höhn, "Progress in relational quantum dynamics", Sep 15 2020, International LQG Seminar (video can be found here).
+- Philipp Höhn, "Progress in relational quantum dynamics", Sep 15 2020, International LQG Seminar (video).

 - Philipp A. Höhn, Maximilan P. E. Lock, Shadi Ali Ahmad, Alexander R. H. Smith, and Thomas D. Galley, "Quantum Relativity of Subsystems", arXiv:2103.01232

 - Fabio Mele, Johannes Münch, and Stratos Pateloudis, "Quantum corrected polymer black hole thermodynamics: Mass relations and logarithmic entropy corrections", arXiv:2102.04788